kughtet7-cloud/websites/shizuku/guide/setup.md

 # User manual

 [[toc]]

-## Start Shizuku
+## Shizukuku Shizuku

-Shizuku supports startup in the following three ways.
+Shizuku supports startup in the followthreehree ways.

 ::: tip If you are using GrapheneOS